 The corporate eLearning industry is booming.
-An article written in 2014 by Forbes contributor Josh Bersin states, “We just released our newest research on the corporate Learning Management Systems market and the numbers are astounding.
+An article written in 2014 by Forbes contributor Josh Bersin¹ states, “We just released our newest research on the corporate Learning Management Systems market and the numbers are astounding.
 The market is well over $2.5 billion and grew by over 21 percent this year.”
-These statistics prove that social learning management systems (LMS) are doing a heck of a job meeting the needs of consumers.
+These statistics prove that Learning Management Systems (LMS) are doing a heck of a job meeting the needs of consumers.
 It is true that the LMS market encompasses various types of LMSs.
 Today the cloud-based LMS is drifting to the forefront of the eLearning industry.
 This is leaving enterprise LMSs in the dust.
 Arunima Majumdar reports, “According to the 2014 LMS Trends Survey conducted by the Brandon Hall Group, 54% of all deployed LMSs are in the Cloud.
 This is indicative of the slow but steady movement towards cloud-based LMS deployments.”

 What Is a Cloud-Based LMS?

-In the article The Top 5 Benefits of Cloud-Based Learning Management Systems, a hosted LMS is defined as “a web-based platform that companies can use to deliver, track and report on online courses assigned to their employees to complete.
-All of the learning takes place online and the resulting data is stored in the cloud.”
-This is a straightforward description of a fully-hosted LMS.
+A hosted LMS is defined as “a web-based platform that companies can use to deliver, track and report on online courses assigned to their employees to complete.
+All of the learning takes place online and the resulting data is stored in the cloud".² This is a straightforward description of a fully-hosted LMS.
 It provides clarity for those considering eLearning system options.

 Slowly but surely, company leaders are switching.
 Switching from in-house LMSs to cloud-based learning management systems.
 This is because hosted, Software-as-a-Service (SaaS) LMSs are: